jadecobra/gym/python_tdd/docs/03_TYPE_ERROR.md

     - classes
     - attributes in classes
     - functions/methods in classes
-- `TypeError` by updating function definitions
+- `TypeError` by matching function signatures and their calls